 Why is this so?
 And what is the importance of tooth occlusion, anyway?
 Let’s find out.

 As part of your body’s masticatory system, your articulatory system is what “powers” the other parts.
-Just as your muscles are what move your bones, so does the articulatory system control your mouth’s movements.
-A healthy tooth occlusion, then, sees the teeth of your upper and lower jaw coming together in alignment.
+Just as your muscles are what move your bones, the articulatory system controls your mouth’s movements.
+A healthy tooth occlusion, then, involves the teeth of your upper and lower jaw coming together in alignment.
 This position not only looks good, but it also serves two essential purposes:

-- It enables you to speak properly, particularly words with dental consonants.
+- It enables you to speak properly, particularly words containing dental consonants.

 If you feel like you or your child might have occlusion problems, don’t worry.
 There are several options for dental occlusion treatment, and it all starts at the dental office.
 Some dentists might recommend that you (or your child) wear oral appliances that can ease your mouth into the right positions.
 Others may recommend exercises that can guide the jaw right into place.
 Still, others might suggest orthodontic intervention.

 Regardless of what treatment you choose, just make sure that your dental problem is an occlusion one.
 Dental occlusion treatment isn’t a one-size-fits-all thing, unfortunately, but for those who do need it, it can do wonders for your dental health.